StimulCross/nestjs-ttl-cache/README.md

 Once the module is registered, original `TTLCache` instance can be injected as a dependency using `TTL_CACHE` token or `@InjectCache` decorator.

-Note that `TtlCacheModule` is registered as a global module, so it does not need to be imported into other modules.

 ```ts
 import TTLCache from '@isaacs/ttlcache';
 import { Inject, Injectable } from '@nestjs/common';